-Service Battery indicator in Mac OS X
+Service Battery Indicator in Mac OS X

-Ever since Mac OS X 10.6, if you have a portable Mac the battery menu will report to you the condition of your battery.
-There’s two messages you don’t really want to see though, and they are “Replace Now” and “Service Battery”.
+Modern versions of Mac OS X have a feature for portable Macs that will report to you the condition of your battery, as shown through the battery menubar item.
+Usually charging messages are shown there, but there are two other messages you don’t really want to see in that menu though, and they are “Replace Now” and “Service Battery”.